-CHICAGO—Taxpayers United of America (TUA) today released the results of their updated study of the top government pensioners of Kankakee County, Kankakee County government schools, Kankakee Community College, and Kankakee municipal.
+Chicago, IL—Taxpayers United of America (TUA) today released the results of their study of the government pensions of municipal and government school retirees for Des Plaines, Elk Grove Village, Glenview, and Schaumburg.

-“Well over 1,000 of the Kankakee area government pensioners receive multi-million dollar lifetime pension payouts,” stated Jim Tobin, TUA president.
-“The pensioners’ average personal investment is only about 5.5% of the lifetime payouts.”
+“More than 1,000 of the government pensioners in these four communities alone each receive greater than $100,000 per year in pension payments, and greater than 2,500 collect pensions between $50,000 and $100,000 annually,” stated Jim Tobin, TUA president.
+“The pensioners’ average personal investment is only about 5.3% of their lifetime payouts.”

 Click to view pensions for:

-“A constitutional amendment that is fair to taxpayers, as well as government employees, must be approved next year in 2016.
-In the meantime, if the Illinois General Assembly increased individual government employee contributions to their own gold-plated pensions by 10 percentage points, it would save taxpayers about $150 billion over the next 35 years, or about $4.3 billion a year, and save the State of Illinois from financial ruin.
-If nothing else, the Illinois General Assembly must pass legislation that permits local governments and taxing districts to file for Chapter 9.”
+“The best solution for government pension reform in Illinois, although difficult, would be the repeal of the Illinois Constitution’s pension provision protecting them from being ‘diminished or impaired.
+In the meantime, the Illinois General Assembly should increase individual government employee contributions to their own gold-plated pensions by 10 percentage points.
+This would save taxpayers about $150 billion over the next 35 years, or about $4.3 billion a year, and save the State of Illinois from financial ruin.”

-“Rather than finding ways to perpetuate this horrible system that places copious amounts of cash in the hands of bureaucratic hacks, rank and file union members should be calling for the complete reform and conversion to 401(k)-style funds that places employees in control of their own futures.
-The union and political bosses must know that they just can’t tax their way out of this problem.”
+“Rather than finding ways to perpetuate this horrible system that places copious amounts of cash in the hands of bureaucratic hacks, rank and file government pensioners should be calling for the complete reform and conversion to 401(k) style defined contribution pension funds that place employees in control of their own futures.
+How many times will we trust politicians to do the right thing with the money collected for pensions?
+How many citizen groups will ‘discover’ that you just can’t tax your way out of this problem?”

-“The choice is clear: without sweeping, meaningful pension reform, residents of Kankakee and nearly every other city in Illinois will have to choose between fully funding the pension systems to pay for the services provided in the past, or pay for the services we need today.”
+“The choice is clear: without sweeping, meaningful pension reform, residents of Cook County suburbs and nearly every other city in Illinois will have to choose between fully funding the pension systems to pay for past services rendered, or pay for the services we need today,” concluded Tobin.

 *Lifetime estimated pension payout includes 3% compounded COLA and assumes life expectancy of 85 (IRS Form 590).